TheOrcDev/orcish-meal-planner/README.md

 ### Configuration

 Create a copy of the provided `.env.example` file and name it `.env`.
-Fill in the required OpenAI API Key in the newly created `.env` file, and Clerk variables if you're going to use authentication:
+Fill in the required OpenAI API Key in the newly created `.env` file or copy the below content to the .env file

 ```bash
 # App